jeffdoolittle/jeffdoolittle.github.com/about.md

 {%- include pagenav.html -%}

-I am a Software Architect and Transformational Leader.
-I have over twenty-five years of experience designing and architecting software systems, and providing developer leadership and mentorship.
-I am passionate about designing and refining systems that cultivate repeatability, reversibility, reuse, [trust, clarity and empowerment](/2020/11/04/software-leadership-distilled/#core-values){:target="_blank"}.
+Jeff Doolittle is a software architect and transformational leader with over twenty-five years of experience designing and architecting software systems, and providing developer leadership and mentorship.
+He is passionate about designing and refining systems that cultivate repeatability, reversibility, reuse, [trust, clarity and empowerment](/2020/11/04/software-leadership-distilled/#core-values){:target="_blank"}.

-I bring together a unique blend of technical expertise, compassion, empathy, commitment to high quality, and leadership skills.
-I excel at helping Software Executives, Engineers and Developers to accelerate their productivity.
-I thrive on helping everyone I work with to maximize their skills and fulfill their potential, personally and professionally.
+Jeff brings together a unique blend of technical expertise, compassion, empathy, commitment to high quality, and leadership skills.
+He excels at helping software executives, engineers and developers to accelerate their productivity.
+He thrives on helping everyone he works with to maximize their skills and fulfill their potential, personally and professionally.

 - Senior Software Architect at Trimble
 - Third decade in the software industry